MartinKal/store-brandwatch/README.md

   "orderReferenceId": "<order_id>"
 }
 ```

+### 2. Retry Multiple Orders (POST /orders/retry)
+This endpoint retries processing multiple orders, checking for the stock availability of their items.

 ## Shop component
 The Shop component allows the clients to order more or new products.
 When the products are
 available, their orders are processed, and the products are taken from the store.<br/>